 Daily from 10 am to 8 pm

 documenta Halle has a ground-level entrance and exit.
 A ramp and an elevator (140 x 150 cm) are available in the building.
 All exhibition rooms and passageways are wheelchair accessible.
 The sidewalk outside, along the documenta hall has steps.
 A work outside, “Kitchen Garden”, is mulched and therefore not wheelchair accessible.

 There is a barrier-free bathroom in the basement.
 It is accessible by elevator (140 x 150 cm).

 You can find a detailed map of the city of Kassel here (in German language).
 Selection in the topic layer “Themen-Layer”: Verkehr & Mobilität + Behindertenparkplätze.

 For people with light sensitivity, the bright lighting on the skate ramp may cause orientation difficulties and trip hazards.
 The volume of the rolling skates should also be noted.
-The dark entrances to the documenta hall as well as to the film rooms may cause orientation difficulties for some.
+The dark entrances to the documenta hall as well as to the film rooms may cause orientation difficulties.

 lumbung members & artists

 in this venue